Simulation-based Inference via Langevin Dynamics with Score Matching: Structured Score-based Langevin Dynamics for SBI

-To address this challenge, we introduce a computationally efficient localization step that identifies a neighborhood around $\theta^\ast$ containing the high posterior density region.
-This neighborhood is then used to localize the proposal distribution in score matching; that is, instead of generating $\theta$ in the expectation of the score-matching loss in Theorem~\ref{thm:score_matching} from the prior, one generates $\theta$ from a proposal distribution $q$ that places most of its mass within the identified neighborhood.
-In other words, the goal of our localization step is to identify a pool of parameters that can generate datasets closely resembling $\Xn^\ast$, providing both a point estimator of $\theta^\ast$ and a conservative uncertainty quantification.
-The subsequent score matching based on the localized proposal distribution, together with Langevin dynamics, then serves to refine this rough approximation and adjust the uncertainty quantification so that it attains nominal coverage asymptotically.
+{ We begin with the first limitation of the generic algorithm: poor score accuracy caused by sparse training data in the neighborhood of $\theta^\ast$.
+In the generic algorithm, the reference table is generated from the prior, which in many SBI problems places little mass near $\theta^\ast$.
+However, the score used by LMC is needed only at $\Xn^\ast$ and for $\theta$ in a neighborhood of $\theta^\ast$.
+As a result, uniform score matching over the full proposal support can waste simulation effort on regions that are irrelevant for posterior sampling and lead to poor local score accuracy.
+We illustrate this phenomenon using a simple Beta-Binomial example in \Cref{sec:preconditioning_details}. }

+To address this challenge, we introduce a computationally efficient localization step that constructs a proposal distribution concentrated around $\theta^*$.
+Score matching is then performed under this localized proposal, which significantly improves score estimation accuracy in the neighborhood of $\theta^\ast$ and thus enhances the performance of Langevin sampling.

-For simplicity, we assume that the simulation process can be represented as a deterministic map $\tau(\theta, \cdot)$ applied to a known latent distribution (i.e., the reparametrization trick, \cite{kingma2014auto,rezende2014stochastic}).
-Concretely, we simulate latent variables $\Zn = (Z_1, Z_2, \ldots, Z_n)^T$ with $Z_i \iid P_Z$ (commonly standard uniform or Gaussian distribution), and then generate the model outputs $\Xn^\theta = \tau(\theta, \Zn) \sim \Pn_\theta$.
-For example, in the queuing model of \Cref{sec:queuing_simu}, each $Z_i$ corresponds to the quantiles used to sample $u_{ik}$ and $w_{ik}$.
+We assume that the simulation process admits a reparametrized representationn $\Xn^\theta = \tau(\theta, \Zn)$, where $\Zn$ is drawn from a known latent distribution and $\tau$ is a deterministic map.
+This assumption is satisfied by most simulator-based models \citep{meeds2015optimization,brehmer2020mining,cranmer2020frontier}.
+For example, in the queuing model of \Cref{sec:queuing_simu}, $Z_i$ corresponds to the quantiles used to sample $u_{ik}$ and $w_{ik}$.

-Our neighborhood identification approach in the localization step is motivated by the simulated method of moments \citep{mcfadden1989method,pakes1989simulation}.
-To obtain a rough uncertainty quantification that reflects the randomness inherent in the simulation process, we produce a pool of estimators $\{\widehat \theta^{(b)}\}_{b=1}^B$ (resembling a bootstrap procedure) by drawing $B$ independent copies of the latent variables $\Zm^{(b)}$ and, for each copy, solving

-which estimates $\theta^\ast$ by matching the empirical distribution of the observed data with that of a newly simulated dataset generated under the candidate parameter.
-Here, we use the sliced Wasserstein distance (SWD) \citep{bonneel2015sliced}, which projects high-dimensional data onto one-dimensional subspaces and computes the Wasserstein distance in each projection by simple sorting, yielding a scalable metric whose complexity grows linearly with both the data dimension $p$ and parameter dimension $d_\theta$.